programadorgr/pokedex-react-native/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-## Congratulations! :tada:
+## 🚀 Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified your Pokedex App. :partying_face: